vivekuppal/transcribe/docs/ModelSelection.md

 - LLM Responses

 ## Speech to Text
-Speech to text aspect can be done locally or online using the Whisper API.
-Online Speech to Text requires use of `-api` option on command line.
+Speech to text can run locally, through a recorded-window API, or through a persistent streaming API.

 ### Local Speech to Text
 Local Speech to Text requires model selection.
 By default the `base` model for English is used.
 This model is downloaded on the first invocation of the application.
 There are many more models available, though they vary by size and compute power required.